peterwaksman/Narwhal/README.md

  - See "QuickStart.txt" for tutorial sketch
- - See examples and Noise_App for more complete examples of Narwhal applications.
+ - See "examples" and "narhwal_noise" for more complete examples of Narwhal applications.
  - See DOCS\* for Narwhal specification, hints for debugging, etc.